Skip to main content

 Beta: This documentation is in experimental, beta mode.
 Supply feedback by requesting document changes.
 See also the related Staking Pool Operations instructions.

-Once the delegation pool attains 1 million APT, the pool's owner who initiates the delegation pool should set an operator for the pool via the set_operator function described in the Perform pool owner operations section.
+The delegation pool owner should set an operator for the pool via the set_operator function described in the Perform pool owner operations section.
 The operator should then start their own Aptos node, as it is a best practice to have a different account for owner and operator.
-The operator should now join in the active set of validators.
+Once the delegation pool attains 1 million APT, the operator can join the validator set.

 Prerequisites